 - To respond to highly unpredictable demand

 - To best combine planned and reactive work e.g. the installation of phone services or the repair of phone lines.

 The Challenge: Productivity Vs Service Levels

-Simulation in Field Force management refers to the simulation of the job’s ‘life’ from; creation, dispatch into the field (based on geography, task duration and travel time), to completion.
+Simulation can be used in Field Force management to model the job’s ‘life’ from; creation, dispatch into the field (based on geography, task duration and travel time), to completion.
 In a simulation model:

 - Task times can be job specific, skills and shifts can be worker specific

 - Crews, interlinked steps, Dispatch rules or any business rules can be modelled